ROCm/atmi/README.md

    (C) Copyright 2014 AMD

-Note: HSBEPATH must be set to the binaries of HSAIL_LLVM_BACKEND (https://github.com/HSAFoundation/HSAIL_LLVM_Backend)
+Note: HSBEPATH must be set to the path containing the binaries of HSAIL_LLVM_BACKEND (https://github.com/HSAFoundation/HSAIL_LLVM_Backend)